 The first-generation Genesis had a pleasantly anodyne body, with just a few flares of South Korean style in its grille and secondary controls.
 The 2015 Genesis goes out of its way to blur even those touches, adopting a new roofline and grille that are striking in combination.
 The grille's grown up, down, and out in a shape that bears more than a passing resemblance to VW and Audi noses; the winged Genesis badge could be on a Bentley.
 Down the side, and especially from the rear quarters, the passing references to BMWs are unmistakeable.
 There may be nothing new under the sun, but at least the interpretation of global design cues works well on the new Genesis, putting some good distance between the new car and the 2009-2014 edition.

+The base engine remains a 3.8-liter V-8, now rated at 311 horsepower and 293 pound-feet of torque; the 5.0-liter V-8 version puts out 420 hp and 383 lb-ft; their both teamed to the same eight-speed automatic with paddle shifters, and they integrate a four-mode system (Eco, Normal, Sport, Snow) that tailors shift quality, throttle response, and stability control to the driver's taste.
 The bigger news is in traction.
 After rolling through the first five years as a rear-drive sedan, the Genesis adds all-wheel drive for 2015.
 The new system can vary the split of torque from the rear to the front wheels as traction needs arise, and Hyundai says it adds only about 165 lb to the car's weight.
-A Sport setting sets the nominal torque split to a more pronounced rear bias, while an Eco mode adapts to cut fuel-economy losses at highway speeds.
+The down side is that it does lower gas mileage, quite significantly.

 Hyundai's second-generation Blue Link telematics system has its debut in the 2015 Genesis sedan.
 New features include integration with Google Glass; Google Destination Search; remote start; and a new system of notifications that reminds drivers to warm their car in warm weather, or gives recommended departure times for a destination entered into the navigation system by smartphone app.

 - All-wheel drive now an option

-- Still a luxury unknown
+- Still not a cohesive design